nvaccess/nvda/user_docs/en/userGuide.md

 |enabled |NVDA will treat layout tables as normal tables, reporting them based on [Document Formatting Settings](#DocumentFormattingSettings) and locating them with quick navigation commands.|
 |disabled |NVDA will not recognize layout tables as normal tables, and will not report them.
 Quick navigation commands cannot be used to find them.|

-In some situations, some browsers show some tables with content as layout tables.
-In these cases layout table option in NVDA should be turned on.
-However, even when it is turned off, the content of the tables will still be included as normal text.

-To toggle inclusion of layout tables from anywhere, please assign a custom gesture using the [Input Gestures dialog](#InputGestures).

 ##### Configuring reporting of fields such as links and headings {#BrowseModeLinksAndHeadings}

-Please see the settings in the [Document Formatting category](#DocumentFormattingSettings) of the [NVDA Settings](#NVDASettings) dialog to configure the fields that are reported when navigating, such as links, headings and tables.
+Please see the options in the [Document Formatting category](#DocumentFormattingSettings) of the [NVDA Settings](#NVDASettings) dialog to configure the fields that are reported when navigating, such as links, headings and tables.

 ##### Automatic focus mode for focus changes {#BrowseModeSettingsAutoPassThroughOnFocusChange}

+This option allows focus mode to be invoked if focus changes.
+For example, when on a web page, if you press tab and you land on a form, if this option is checked, focus mode will automatically be invoked.

 | . {.hideHeaderRow} |.|
 |---|---|